jkitchin/literature-alerts/md/water-splitting.md

 [Srewashi Das](https://openalex.org/A5084631584), [Siddarth Jain](https://openalex.org/A5034603528), [Anwesha Banerjee](https://openalex.org/A5022904963), [Arnab Dutta](https://openalex.org/A5005081322), ChemPlusChem.
 None(None)] 2024.https://doi.org/10.1002/cplu.202400317.

-The sluggishness of the complementary oxygen evolution reaction (OER) is reckoned as one of the major drawbacks in developing an energy‐efficient green hydrogen‐producing electrolyzer.
+The sluggishness of the complementary oxygen evolution reaction (OER) is reckoned as one of the major drawbacks in developing an energy-efficient green hydrogen-producing electrolyzer.
 An array of organic molecule oxidation reactions, operational at a relatively low potential, have been explored as a substitute for the OER.
 Glycerol oxidation reaction (GOR) has emerged as a leading alternative in this context.
-Additionally, the GOR generates several value‐added organic compounds following oxidation that enhance the cost viability of the overall electrolysis reaction.
-In this study, a low‐cost, room temperature operable, and energy‐efficient synthetic methodology has been developed to generate unique two‐dimensional CuO nanosheets (CuO NS).
-This CuO NS material was embedded on a carbon paper electrode, which showcased excellent glycerol electro‐oxidation performance operational at a moderately low applied potential.
-Formic acid is the major product of this CuO NS‐driven GOR (Faradaic efficiency ~80%), as it is formed primarily via the glyceraldehyde oxidation pathway.
+Additionally, the GOR generates several value-added organic compounds following oxidation that enhance the cost viability of the overall electrolysis reaction.
+In this study, a low-cost, room temperature operable, and energy-efficient synthetic methodology has been developed to generate unique two-dimensional CuO nanosheets (CuO NS).
+This CuO NS material was embedded on a carbon paper electrode, which showcased excellent glycerol electro-oxidation performance operational at a moderately low applied potential.
+Formic acid is the major product of this CuO NS-driven GOR (Faradaic efficiency ~80%), as it is formed primarily via the glyceraldehyde oxidation pathway.
 This CuO NS material was also active for oxidizing other abundant alcohols like ethylene glycol and diethylene glycol, albeit at a relatively poor efficiency.
-Therefore, this robust CuO NS material has displayed the potential to be used in large‐scale electrolyzers functioning with HER/GOR reactions.
+Therefore, this robust CuO NS material has displayed the potential to be used in large-scale electrolyzers functioning with HER/GOR reactions.